Modified Comparative Negligence & Liability Laws in Tennessee

 After youve sustained an injury in a car or other type of accident, you should seek legal guidance.
 Oftentimes, insurance companies will try to get you to agree to a claim quickly.
 An experienced attorney can review the details about the accident and determine if the insurance company is offering you fair compensation for your injuries.

-If you or a loved one has been injured in a car accident, contact Greg Coleman Law.
+If you or a loved one has been injured in a car accident, contact an auto accident lawyer from Greg Coleman Law.
 In Tennessee, accident victims may be able to recover damages for medical bills, lost wages, property damage and other losses associated with the accident.

 The legal team at Greg Coleman Law has the experience and resources to handle all types of auto accidents.
 Our attorneys and staff have helped numerous clients receive favorable outcomes form their legal claims.